AJFaraday/Thud/docs/challenge.md

 * Decide on the name of your client, your client_name must only have alpha characters and underscores.
 * Answer this question with your entry
   * The first line of your answer should be your client's name as a title (with = characters under it on the second line)
-* There should be a code block containing the code of your entry (with or without the preceeding `module.exports =`)
+  * There should be a code block containing the class for your entry (with or without the preceeding `module.exports =`)
-* After that please include a brief explanation of your client's behaviour, and any other information you choose.
+* After that please include a brief explanation of your client's behaviour, and any other information you'd like to include.

 Once this is in place, running `node script/get_clients.js` will make your client available under your username.

-The GitHub Pages instance will also be udpated periodically.
+The GitHub Pages instance will also be updated periodically.
 So by making an entry, your code will be added to the repo.

-According to the rules, after playing a game, the players swap sides, so please also write an entry on the Troll challenge.
+According to the rules, after playing a game, the players swap sides, so please also write an entry on the Troll/Dwarf challenge.

 # Tournament rules

-The tournament will pit every available dwarf client (in /src/clients/dwarf) against every available troll client (in /src/clients/troll), and each pairing will play exactly one game.
+The tournament will pit every available dwarf client (in `/src/clients/dwarf/(defaut|entry|answers)`) against every available troll client (in `/src/clients/troll/(defaut|entry|answers)`), and each pairing will play exactly one game.

-The *difference* between the two players' scores will then be applied to a running total for each client.
+The *difference* between the two players' scores will then update a running total for each client.
 The winner will gain the difference, and the loser will lose the difference.

 There are two winners in the tournament, the most successful troll player and the most